ProarchwasTaken/topdown_shooter/README.md

 # topdown_shooter
-This program was writen as learning exerise, and so I could use this program for future reference.
+This program was writen as learning execise, and so I could use this program for future reference.

 This features: Direction strafe movement, object rotation, shooting projectiles with limited ammo, usage of Vector2 and adding an proper gui.